gvwilson/sensibleadventures/iffy/iffy.md

 "Now that ain't true," Honesty's First said.
 Their face and smile were worn-in versions of their grand-younger's.
-Where Honesty had temporary tattoos, their First had whorling blue lines that turned the scars left by some long-ago accident into rough art.
+Where Honesty had temporary sketches on their cheeks their First had whorling blue lines that turned the scars of some long-ago accident into asymmetric art.

 They tossed the piece of tech they had been cleaning to Iffy.
-"Any gunna what that's for?"
+"Any gunna that's for?"

 Iffy caught the part and turned it over in her hands.
 It was metal,
-and heavier than she'd have guessed.
+and heavier than she would have guessed.
 Microparticles of ocean plastic had worked themselves into its tiny intricate gears, giving it the all-too-familiar soapy feel of age and neglect.
 The particles would have welded to each other